 Foldable iPhone: Patents confirm Apple's ideas

-Leaker Jon Prosser has also previously stated that Apple has a foldable iPhone prototype with "two separate display panels" on a hinge and round, stainless steel edges like the iPhone 11.
-The device also has an external display with Face ID - there is no notch.
-But according to Prosser, the prototype should not look like two iPhones are connected to each other.
-Apple's work on such a device is now an open secret.
-In the past, countless patents have been discovered in this regard, which keep fueling the whole thing.
-Will Apple actually introduce an "iPhone Fold" in the end?
-It remains exciting.
+Leaker Jon Prosser also previously stated that Apple has a foldable iPhone prototype with "two separate display panels" on a hinge and rounded, stainless steel edges like the iPhone 11.
+The device also features an external display with Face ID—there's no notch.
+However, according to Prosser, the prototype isn't supposed to look like two iPhones connected together.
+Apple's work on such a device has become an open secret.
+Countless related patents have been discovered in the past, which continue to fuel the whole thing.
+Will Apple actually unveil an "iPhone Fold" in the end?
+It remains to be seen.
 (Photo by lcs813 / Bigstockphoto)